-- At the very least, include your major, class year, needs, experience, career goals and interests, and express why you are interested in their lab.
-Consider providing a resume.
+- Include your major, class year, career goals and interests, and express why you are interested in their lab.

 - Allow adequate time for the faculty to respond.
 If necessary, send a friendly follow up email to the PI.
-Be persistent, but not aggressive.
+Be persistent and patient.

 Arrange to meet with each PI, and be prepared!

-- Learn the basic information about the PI’s research, and the approaches underway to solve the problem that the research team is working on.
+- Learn the basic information about the PI’s research from their webpage.

 - Prepare questions to ask the PI about the research and specifically inquire about projects available for undergraduate independent research.

-- Think about how much time you have available to work in the lab each semester, and take into account your other time commitments when you consider the number of academic credits you want to earn each semester.
-Students earn one credit for every three hours per week spent in the lab.
+- Think about how much time you have available to work in the lab each semester and take into account your other time commitments when you consider the number of academic credits you want to earn each semester.

-- BMB majors who are interested in Honors should complete an Honors Independent Research form through CHC PATHS.
+- For IS Honors, BMB majors who are members of CHS should complete an Honors Independent Research form through CHC PATHS.
 Find more information about ISH courses on the CHC website.